jmstipanowich/Movie-Data-Repo/README.md

-# Phase 1 Final Project
+# Phase 1 Project

 ## Introduction

-In this lesson, we review the guidelines for the Phase 1 Final Project.
+In this lesson, we review the guidelines for the Phase 1 Project.

 ## Objectives

 You will be able to:

-* Start your Phase 1 Final Project
+* Start your Phase 1 Project
 * Check that your project meets the requirements
 * Submit your project materials in Canvas
 * Prepare for your project review